frostyalce000/fastapi-postgres-async/README.md

 # FastAPI Server

+This repository attempts to replicate best practices in FastAPI from [this](https://github.com/zhanymkanov/fastapi-best-practices) repository.

 ### Setup Alembic
 - Navigate to your project directory, and generate alembic files by running the ff. command on your terminal:
 ```bash